mbwatson/radx-datagen/README.md

 ## 🎁 Production

 There is a `docker-compose.prod.yaml` file for production deployment that will likely need modification, but we're not there yet.
+To use it anyway, use `docker compose -f docker-compose.prod.yaml up`.